shakebugs/shake-docs/docs/ios/invoke.md

 </TabItem>
 </Tabs>

-Here’s a list of all available ones below, feel free to use any combination of these.
+A list of all possible invocation events is below so feel free to use any combination of them.

 <Tabs
   groupId="ios"
   defaultValue="swift"